AquaCluster: Using Satellite Images And Self-supervised Machine Learning Networks To Detect Water Hidden Under Vegetation: Background

 Wetlands are land areas whose soil is either permanently or seasonally inundated with water.
-They are important hubs of biodiversity\cite{Dataforwetlandscapes} and store enormous amounts of greenhouse gasses, which makes them vital in the fight against global warming\cite{leifeld_underappreciated_2018}.
+They are important hubs of biodiversity~\cite{Dataforwetlandscapes} and store enormous amounts of greenhouse gases~\cite{leifeld_underappreciated_2018}.
 Unfortunately, due to land use change and global warming wetlands around the world are rapidly disappearing.
-This has resulted in the eradication of over half of all wetlands globally since the start of the twentieth century\cite{davidson2014much}.
-Therefore the continuous monitoring of wetlands is incredibly important.
+This has resulted in the eradication of over half of all wetlands globally since the start of the twentieth century~\cite{davidson2014much}.
+Therefore the continuous monitoring of wetlands is necessary.

-Although in-situ monitoring of wetlands is the most precise monitoring method, the large number of wetlands all over the world means it's very impractical to monitor them all this way.
-In recent years the availability of high-resolution satellite images of the earth's surface has greatly increased.
-These satellite images have opened new avenues for the remote monitoring of wetlands worldwide\cite{ozesmi2002satellite}.
+Although in-situ monitoring of wetlands is the most precise method~\cite{rs70810938}, the large number of wetlands all over the world means it is very impractical to monitor them all this way.
+In recent years the availability of high-resolution satellite images of the Earth's surface has greatly increased.
+These satellite images have allowed the remote monitoring of wetlands worldwide~\cite{ozesmi2002satellite}.
 One of the ways satellite images can be used to monitor wetlands is to extract the location and water surface area of wetlands.

-In order to detect bodies of open water from remote sensing images, traditionally optical images and water indices such as the Normalized Difference Water Index (NDWI) are used.
-These indices are specific combinations and ratios of different spectral bands that are especially adept at detecting water\cite{ndwiref}.
-A simple thresholding rule is in most cases enough to separate water from land.
+In order to detect bodies of open water from remote sensing images, optical satellite images have traditionally been used.
+The method most often used is the Normalized Difference Water Index (NDWI) method, which takes advantage of the different reflectance properties of water compared to vegetation and soil~\cite{ndwiref}.
+By comparing the amount of green and near-infrared light reflected from an area, we can separate open water from land in most circumstances.